jackyng88/cloudpak-eventstreams-story/README.md

-## Testing the End-to-End Scenario -
+## Summary of the End-to-End Scenario -

 Below are the following steps that will happen.